 Its success: The campaign brought Coke’s tagline “share happiness” to life by allowing people from all over the world to share their Christmas experiences.

 This animated campaign puts a new spin on the term “gifts” for the holiday season.
 Its unique take on Christmas combines three of the most powerful marketing tools: a good story, a great song (Billie Eilish can do no wrong), and, of course, a dog.

 Its success: The video has already been viewed over 9 million times in less than a month, even though there was no prominent advertising behind it.

 The story behind this commercial is that Santa’s plane crashes in the middle of nowhere, and some helpful Aussies assist him in getting back to work.

 This short Aldi film follows a down-and-out Santa who has lost his way after crash-landing in the Australian outback.
-Santa is unaware that members of the community have rebuilt his sleigh and prepared him to deliver gifts for Christmas.
+Santa is unaware that community members have rebuilt his sleigh and prepared him to deliver gifts for Christmas.
 When he discovers the truth, he is overcome with gratitude.

-Its success: The ad has gotten a lot of attention from the industry and trade press, and it’s sure to win some awards.
-People are passionately commenting on it on YouTube, and Aldi Australia’s Christmas commercials have been compared to John Lewis’s.
+Its success: The ad has gotten much attention from the industry and trade press, and it’s sure to win some awards.
+People passionately comment on it on YouTube, and Aldi Australia’s Christmas commercials have been compared to John Lewis’s.